ionic-enterprise/tutorials/docs/portals/training/android/02-creating-a-portal.md

 The Portals CLI offers the <a href="https://ionic.io/docs/portals/cli/commands/poc" target="_blank">`poc` command</a>, which will download a prebuilt example web app that can be used to test communication through a Portal.

-Run the following command in the terminal at the *repository root*:
+Navigate to the root directory of the downloaded repository in your terminal, then execute:

 ```bash terminal
 portals poc